qadan/civviebot/README.md

 # CivvieBot

-CivvieBot is a Discord bot that can generate Webhook URLs for use with the Cloud Play feature in Civilization 6.
-Users paste the URL into the settings for Civilization 6, and the bot then pings turn notifications from those players' Cloud Play games in the channel it was created in.
-Users in that channel can also link themselves to players in the game, allowing them to get actual notifications by their Discord account instead of just their in-game player name.
+CivvieBot is a Discord bot that can generate webhook URLs for use with the Cloud Play feature in Civilization 6.
+Adding a URL to the settings for Civilization 6 allows CivvieBot to track Cloud Play games and their players, and send turn notifications.
+Users can also link themselves to tracked players, allowing them to get actual Discord notifications on their turn.

 ## @TODO:

 * Finish the API's ability to run on not-local
 * Test the current list of commands
 * Test the current list of commands when the db is empty
-* Test with Civ 6 instead of Postman, inspect to see if there's anything we can use to somewhat validate incoming requests as being from Civ 6
+* Lint
 * Complete README
-* Lint
+* Test with Civ 6 instead of Postman, inspect to see if there's anything we can use to somewhat validate incoming requests as being from Civ 6
 * Merge -> 1.0

 ## Installation